Alejogb1/job-board/blog-data/access-a-submodule-of-a-flax-class-module-without-calling-model-apply.md

 *   **Flax documentation:** Not a book but the official flax documentation is your best friend it has all the details about how Flax works from the ground up and I guarantee if you spend enough time reading it you will become a Flax god.

-Alright so that’s how you do it you got it?
+so that’s how you do it you got it?
 Now go forth and debug your models without the `model.apply()` shackles.
 Oh and one last thing I nearly forgot why did the programmer quit his job?
 Because he didn’t get arrays hahaha.